-Radionuclide No evidence (NEv) No evidence (NEv) No evidence (NEv) contamination Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR No evidence.
+Radionuclide contamination No evidence (NEv) No evidence (NEv) No evidence (NEv) Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR No evidence.
 Introduction of other substances Not Assessed (NA) Not assessed (NA) Not assessed (NA) Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR This pressure is Not assessed .
-De-oxygenation High High Not sensitive Q: High A: Low C: Medium Q: High A: High C: High Q: High A: Low C: Medium found for the key characterizing species within the biotope.
-It is likely that as this biotope occurs in areas that are shallow and tidally flushed that re-oxygenation is likely, limiting the effects of any de-oxygenation events.
-However, this may mean that the speice spresent have little exposure to low oxygen and may be sensitive to this pressure.
-Balanus crenatus, however, respires anaerobically so it can withstand some decrease in oxygen levels.
-When placed in wet nitrogen, where oxygen stress is maximal and desiccation stress is minimal, Balanus crenatus has a mean survival time of 3.2 days (Barnes et al., 1963) and this species is considered to be 'Not sensitive' to this pressure.
+De-oxygenation No evidence (NEv) No evidence (NEv) No evidence (NEv) Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR biotope due to lack of evidence.

-Specific information concerning oxygen consumption and reduced oxygen tolerances were not
+Specific information concerning oxygen consumption and reduced oxygen tolerances were not found for the key characterizing species within the biotope.
+This pressure is not assessed for the